 First and foremost, do not let the other person give you their login credentials.
 If they do, don't use them.
 Doing that will result in the membership being suspended, and will cause both of you all kinds of problems and misery without helping anybody.

 That means that to help someone else with our service you're going to need a (free) membership of your own.
 There are two very important reasons for this:

 Second, it matters what type of help is being sought.

-If the person just needs help managing the content of a web site, we have a feature called adjunct membership which allows one member to edit another member's site.
-There's no fee for that; you can become an adjunct member of another person's site without ever paying anything.
-Full information about adjunct membership is available in the version of our FAQ available on our member site.
+If the person just needs help managing the content of a web site, we have a feature called adjunct access which allows one member to edit another member's site.
+There's no fee for that; you can create a membership and be given adjunct access to another person's site without ever paying anything.
+Full information about adjunct access is available in the version of our FAQ available on our member site.

 We also offer the ability to share an account between multiple members.
 This is the best way to organize many types of complex projects, or hosting for companies where more than one person needs to be involved.
 This also doesn't require anyone but the "main" member to pay anything.
 Full information about this is also available in the version of our FAQ on our member site.

 If the person needs more help than that, there are two basic ways to proceed.